Field Types and Properties

 • Partial Date - Read more below

-Note: The appearance of the field in the form builder will not reflect the time control option chosen.
-The form can be tested in the Subject Manager to view how the users will see the field and do the data entry.
+Note: The appearance of the field in the form builder may not reflect the time control option chosen.
+The form can be tested in the Subject Manager to view how the users will see the field and perform the data entry.

 By default, all users on the system will see the 24-hour time format on all time fields.
 Users can independently change their preferences to the 12-hour format if they choose.

-When users enter midnight as a time in 24-hour format, some users will input 2400 and others will enter 0000.
+When users enter midnight as a time in 24-hour format, some will input 2400, and others will enter 0000.
 If entering 24, the system automatically kicks the value down to the next acceptable value, 23.
 The accepted format for midnight is 0000.

 Partial Date